Eyes Above the Water: Purchase the book or request a speaking session here.

 I want to be very careful here: I am not endorsing suicide in any way.
 Instead, I want to shed light on a subject that has been shrouded in silence and shame for centuries.

 My personal story of surviving a suicide attempt—and later realizing what I almost lost, alongside the deep pain I would have caused the people I love—is something that can only truly be explained in a larger narrative.
-So, I put it into words.
+The regret of what almost happened, contrasted with the immense gratitude for the life I get to live today, is a reality that standard conversations rarely capture.

-You are irreversible.
+You are irreplaceable.

 You are unrepeatable.